jduarte/immortus/examples.md

 Immortus Examples
 ===

-You can use Immortus in almost any case
+How to update percentage when we process a big image
 ---

-let's use it to update a percentage when we process a big image

 ##### Create job routes